webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Riding-Horse.md

   - Equipment/Fantasy
   - Equipment/Utility-Gear
   - Equipment/Value/75-Gp
-title: Riding Horse
-collection: Equipment
-kind: Compendium
 ---

 ## Riding Horse

 >A horse trained for riding and able to carry a typical adult human.
 Riding horses tend to panic in combat.
 > **Options :** Fantasy, Utility Gear
 > **Value :** 75 Gp